matthew-brett/pydagogue/foundation.rst

 I decide that I'll use the name *commit* for each of the daily snapshot directories (``year0-jan-01`` and ``year0-jan-02``).
-The action of adding files to the staging area, I will call *staging* files for the 'commit'.
+The action of adding files to the staging area, I will call *staging* files for the commit.
 I will use the term *committing* for the action of making the snapshot directory, and copying the files from the staging area to the snapshot directory.